-These are the documents that are required to be made public of every public school for public review.
+These are the documents that are required to be made public by every public school for public review.

 By February 1 of each year, every school in California is required by state law to publish a School Accountability Report Card (SARC).The SARC contains information about the condition and performance of each California public school.
 Under the Local Control Funding Formula (LCFF) all local educational agencies (LEAs) are required to prepare a Local Control Accountability Plan (LCAP), which describes how they intend to meet annual school-specific goals for all pupils, with specific activities to address state and local priorities.
 Additionally, data reported in an LCAP is to be consistent with data reported in the SARC.